sandervoerman/channels/README.md

    channel object.
  * Feed different values to different iterator objects from within a single coroutine or asynchronous generator function.
- * Read or write multiple items at once to avoid cycling through the event loop for every single item.
- * Delegate item transmission to synchronous generators and read from them in the receiving coroutine.

 See the documentation in the source code for further details and examples.